abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 We've also worked on the [ABP Commercial](https://commercial.abp.io/) to align the features and changes made in the ABP Framework.
 The following sections introduce a few new features coming with the ABP Commercial 7.0.

-### Microservice Solution Improvements
+### Microservice Solution Architectural Improvements

 We've worked on the [microservice startup solution](https://commercial.abp.io/startup-templates/microservice) to make it proper for more advanced scenarios and better service independencies.
 As a result, all the services are made independently deployable and flexible to define its own permissions, features and localization texts.

-//TODO: (@hikalkan)
+For the permissions and features part, we've applied ABP's new dynamic permission and feature systems, those are explained above.
+For the localization texts, we'd implemented ABP's new external localization infrastructure (that was also explained above) in the [Language Management Module](https://commercial.abp.io/modules/Volo.LanguageManagement).

+If you want to build a new microservice solution with ABP 7.0, all these are pre-configured for you.
+Just create a new solution and focus on your own business code!
+You can also migrate your existing microservice solutions to take advantage of these new enhancements.
+You can follow [this guide](https://docs.abp.io/en/abp/latest/Migration-Guides/Upgrading-Startup-Template) as a good way to see the changes you need to apply in your solutions.

 ### Set Tenant Admin's Password from Host

 ![](tenant-admin-password.gif)

-ABP Commercial's SaaS module now allows setting the tenant admin's password from the host side.
+ABP Commercial's [SaaS module](https://commercial.abp.io/modules/Volo.Saas) now allows setting the tenant admin's password from the host side.
 You can set a new password to any tenant admin's password from the Tenants page if you are a host user of the system.

 ### WeChat and Alipay Integrations for the Payment Module

 ![](payment-gateway-1.png)

 In this version, WeChat Pay and Alipay gateways have been added to the payment module.

-You can read the [Payment Module documentation](https://docs.abp.io/en/commercial/7.0/modules/payment#alipayoptions) for configurations and more info.
+You can read the [Payment Module documentation](https://docs.abp.io/en/commercial/7.0/modules/payment#alipayoptions) for configurations and more information.

 ### Others

-* CMS Kit - Contact Feature allows multiple (named) contact forms with this version.
+* [CMS Kit (Pro) Module](https://commercial.abp.io/modules/Volo.CmsKit.Pro): Contact Feature allows multiple (named) contact forms with this version.
 Now, you can add different contact forms on different pages (with different settings).
+* [Saas Module](https://commercial.abp.io/modules/Volo.Saas): Allow host users to test connection string of a tenant database on the UI.
+* [Chat Module](https://commercial.abp.io/modules/Volo.Chat): Introduce permission for searching other users.

 ## Community News